 The powdered cheese is more user-friendly than fresh cheese, since it can be prepared beforehand and since it’s not temperature sensitive.
 However, fresh cheese is a perfectly acceptable substitute; I recommend sharp cheddar.

 Our 10- and 12-person groups will easily use up a 4-ounce can of green chilies.
 But for smaller groups and soloists, dried green chilies or hot sauce may be a better option.

 Combine all of the dry ingredients for a single serving, and pack them in a plastic snack bag.

 Do NOT combine dry ingredients for multiple meals, like on a multi-day trip or on a group trip.
 You will be unable to divide the ingredients precisely in the field, and this recipe calls for a very specific ratio of water to egg mix.

 On group trips, we keep the green chilies and tortillas together, and distribute them in the field at meal time.

 With most of my meals, the instructions are simple: boil water and add the ingredients (to paraphrase).
 This meal is an exception.
 Follow these instructions closely:

-- Once fully scrambled, remove from heat.
-Add chilies, and transfer to the tortilla.
+- Once fully cooked, remove from heat.
+Add chilies and possibly cheese, and transfer to the tortilla.

-I need to emphasize three points, because this meal can be easily ruined by user error:
+I want to emphasize three points, because this meal can be easily ruined by glossing over the cooking instructions: